ministryofjustice/moj-frontend/docs/components/add-another/_how-to-use.md

 ## How to use

-The ['add another' component](/components/add-another/#overview-tab) has 2 layouts -- stacked and inline.
+The 'add another' component has 2 layouts -- stacked and inline.
 The stacked layout is the default, so you'll need to pass the inline layout to use it.

-### Writing content
+### Content for the component

 You need to give each 'add another' component a heading and item label.